UoA-eResearch/vmhandbook/_doc/compute/vmware/vm_post_upgrade.md

 ---
 title:  "Post Ubuntu VirtualMachine OS Upgrade"
-categories: linux admin user howto
+categories: vmware linux admin howto
 ---

 1. Any third-party applications you have previously installed may need to be reinstalled.
 Libraries these applications depend on have been upgraded and your applicaiton may need to be upgraded too.